'Mpasturavacche' makes sense of and alleviates our current estrangement from the animal world.

 I am the most venerated and most despised cow,

-I am the whore, the Negro and the Madonna,
+I am the ethical slut, the non-aligned Other and the Madonna,

 I am the virgin and the widow,